isrand/NQueensLinearTimeComplexityConflictChecker/README.md

    -----------------
 ```

-an algorithm to check for conflicts in linear time complexity (down from O(n<sup>2</sup>)) is proposed.
+an algorithm to check for conflicts in linear time complexity (down from O(n<sup>2</sup>)) is presented.
 It achieves this speed by doing the following:

 1) Checking that every row contains only one queen.